bakerkretzmar/movements-of-movements/content/collections/documents/another-world-is-possible-and-we-can-build-it-revised-urgent-call-to-the-regional-and-international-counter-hegemonic-movements-organizations-and-networks-of-civil-society-to-an-online-meeting-on-june-27-2020.md

     content:
       -
         type: text
-        text: '      ANOTHER WORLD IS POSSIBLE AND WE CAN BUILD IT!'
+        text: 'ANOTHER WORLD IS POSSIBLE AND WE CAN BUILD IT!'
   -
     type: heading
     attrs: